 To the question of Jesus, "Who do you say that I am?" it was Peter the fisherman that answered, "You are the Christ, the Son of the living God" (Matthew 16:15-16).
 Whereupon Jesus responded, "You are Peter, and upon this rock I will build my Church, and the gates of the netherworld shall not prevail against it.
 I will give you the keys to the kingdom of heaven; whatever you bind on earth shall be bound in heaven; and whatever you loose on earth shall be loosed in heaven" (Matthew 16:18-19).
 Peter became the first Patriarch of Antioch and ultimately Bishop of Rome.

-The Conversion of Paul, occurred on the road to Damascus (Acts 9:1-9).
+The Conversion of Paul occurred on the road to Damascus, Syria (Acts 9:1-9).
 Saul persecuted the Church and consented to the death of the first martyr Stephen.
 He had men and women who lived the Way thrown into prison.
 But while going to Damascus, Saul was struck from his horse by a great light and a voice asked "Why do you persecute me?"
 Saul asked who spoke.
 Christ identified himself with his Church: "I am Jesus, whom you are persecuting."
-Saul experienced the grace of conversion, and Paul, as Apostle to the Gentiles, then became just as passionate spreading Christianity as he was in persecuting Christians before his conversion.
+Saul experienced the grace of conversion and first preached in Damascus.
+Paul, as Apostle to the Gentiles, became just as passionate spreading Christianity as he was in persecuting Christians before his conversion.